Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: The Proposed BadRDM

 Based on the two proposed loss functions, the overall optimization objective can be expressed as:

-where $\mathbf{v}$ and $\mathbf{t}$ denote the randomly sampled batches of images and texts.
-To enhance optimization stability and circumvent the mode collapse issue \cite{le2020contrastive}, we choose to only fine-tune the retriever's text encoder while maintaining the image encoder frozen in our implementation.
-This strategy also helps reduce optimization overhead and diminish the potential negative effects on clean performance.
+where $\mathbf{v}$ and $\mathbf{t}$ denote the randomly sampled batches of images and texts from $\mathcal{D}_s$.
+To enhance optimization stability and circumvent the mode collapse issue \cite{le2020contrastive}, we solely fine-tune the text encoder of the retriever while maintaining the image encoder frozen in our implementation.
+This strategy also helps reduce optimization overhead and diminishes the potential negative effects on clean retrieval performance.

-With all the above efforts, BadRDM ensures performance on clean inputs while effectively binding triggered texts to target images, thus achieving a highly stealthy and threatening attack.
-Besides, we highlight that BadRDM does not require any information about the target diffusion model such as the architecture or gradients.
-Once users augment their DMs with poisoned retrieval modules from malicious providers, BadRDM can generate diverse images with misleading semantics and harmful biases.
+We highlight that BadRDM is a practical framework since it does not require any information about the victim model, such as the architecture or gradients.
+Once users augment their DMs with these poisoned retrieval modules, BadRDM can induce the generation of diverse images with misleading semantics and harmful biases.